15 Useful Digital Marketing Books Every Marketer Should Read

 If you’re being exhausted by the never-ending list of tasks that have bottlenecked on your to-do list, Virtual Freedom shows you the practical steps to build a virtual team that does virtually everything for you.

 But you don’t have to take my word for it.
 Find out if the book truly delivers – Get it on Amazon.
+You can take a page from his social media marketing playbook as well.

 15. The $100 Startup: Reinvent the Way You Make a Living, Do What You Love, and Create a New Future